tobesimple7/TbsGrid/README.md

 This grid is javascript web grid.

-I hope TbsGrid helps you.
+I hope this grid helps you.

 ## Notable features